What Is Audit Risk?

 #3 – Detection Risks

-Detection risk is the risk of failure on part of Auditor to detect any errors or misstatements in financial statements thereby giving an incorrect opinion about financial statements of the firm.
+Detection risk is the risk of failure on the auditor’s part to detect any errors or misstatements in financial statements, thereby giving an incorrect opinion about the firm’s financial statements.

-Example: Failure by Auditors to identify the continuous misreporting of financial statements by the company.
+Example: Failure by Auditors to identify the company’s continuous misreporting of financial statements.

 Sources of Detection Risk:

-- Poor audit planning, selection of wrong audit procedures on part of the auditor.
+- Poor audit planning, selection of wrong audit procedures on the part of the auditor;

-- Poor interaction and engagement with the audit management by Auditor.
+- Poor interaction and engagement with audit management by Auditor;

-- Poor understanding of client’s business and complexity of financial statements.
+- Poor understanding of the client’s business and complexity of financial statements;

 - Wrong selection of sample size.